“Most of us have two lives. The life we live, and the unlived life within us. Between the two stands Resistance.”

-Resistance will encourage you to overthink, over-analyze and over research to the point that your mind is so filled with data, you’re immobilized.
+Resistance will encourage you to overthink, over-analyze and over research to the point that your mind is so filled with data, it’s easy to become overwhelmed.
 I am the queen of overthinking and self-inflicted analysis paralysis.

 Since I know that is my tendency, I’m learning to make action my default.
-Over the years, I found a few helpful ways to overcome Resistance’s influence in my life.
+Over the years, I found a few helpful ways to overcome Resistance.